Showing posts with label squirrels. Show all posts

 2016 July 9, Saturday, Taking pictures around the Shoals Area

 Then I rode to UNA to see the lions but they were not out I could hear them roaring.
 I did see several squirrels scurrying around the campus.
 They were looking for food and playing.
 Crape Myrtles were in full bloom.
-It was fairly quiet, except for an occasional roar of the lions and the pitter-patter of squirrels, as I walked through the campus taking pictures
+It was reasonably quiet, except for an occasional roar of the lions and the pitter-patter of squirrels, as I walked through the campus taking pictures.

 squirrels scurrying around the campus